-In June, November, and December of 2008, we posted blogs relating to the College Board’s new policy of Score Choice.
-Now almost eight months after the College Board made this announcement, we are just beginning to get answers as to how some colleges are going to handle Score Choice.
-The result will be that some students who may not have been prepared took SATs and Subject Tests with the thought that they would use it as practice.
-Now these students are required to submit those “practice” test scores to colleges that will not abide by the College Board’s new policy.
+Nearly eight months after The College Board announced its cryptic new Score Choice policy, we are just beginning to get answers as to how some colleges are going to handle the reporting of SAT scores.
+As a result of all of the confusion surrounding the Score Choice announcement, some students who may not have been prepared took SATs and Subject Tests with the thought that they would use these opportunities as practice.
+Now, these students are required to submit those “practice” test scores to colleges that will not abide by The College Board’s new policy.

-And read related blog posts on score choice and inconsistencies in the College Board’s score-reporting policy.
+While you’re here, check out related posts on Score Choice and inconsistencies in The College Board’s score-reporting policy.